 Intra-household gender differences: Evidence

 Attempts to validate these theories empirically have had varied success.
+That women on average are paid less than men suggests that women will find time spent on household production less costly than do men.
+Indeed, the correlation between the gender wage gap and women's share of unpaid work time across a set of 23 OECD countries is 0.43, meaning the larger the gender gap in earnings, the larger the gender gap in unpaid work time .
 That earnings are negatively related to housework time for women is well documented .
-Results for men suggest little relation, which is perhaps not surprising given that men’s labor supply varies little with earnings.
-However, on average women spend more time on housework than their partners even when their earnings are comparable, indicating that earnings differentials alone cannot explain the entire gender difference in housework time.
+Results for men suggest little relation, which is perhaps not surprising given that men's labor supply varies little with earnings.
+However, on average, women spend more time on housework than their partners even when their earnings are comparable, indicating that earnings differentials alone cannot explain the entire gender difference in housework time.
 Little evidence exists on gender differences in productivity, but it seems unlikely that productivity differences in such simple tasks as cleaning, laundry, or dishwashing would be substantial.

 Furthermore, tax policy may aggravate gender differences in time allocation.
 As stated earlier, income taxes are likely to cause households to allocate more time to household production and less time to market production than would be socially optimal.
 Research finds that single women, but not single men, increase their housework time when marginal tax rates rise .
 Given observed gender differences in earnings, these results suggest that progressive tax rates based on household rather than individual income will have a disproportionate impact on women forming joint households with men, increasing women's propensity to allocate time to housework.
 Taxes based on individual rather than household earnings will distort incentives less .

-Evidence also supports other theoretical models of household time allocation.
+Evidence also supports other theoretical predictions regarding household time allocation.
 Sociologists have documented evidence of “doing gender” in Australia and the US, though not in Sweden, where more egalitarian attitudes may diminish the impact of gender norms .
 Indeed, it is in Scandinavian countries that women contribute the smallest share of housework.
-In sum, evidence indicates that the gender difference in reported housework time is related to differences in opportunity cost, in relative power within the household, and in ideological preferences regarding the role of men and women in society.
+Other evidence suggests that social norms regarding the intra-household allocation of housework are well understood within households and influence relationship satisfaction .
+In sum, evidence indicates that the gender difference in reported housework time is related to differences in opportunity cost, in relative power within the household, and in ideological preferences and social norms regarding the role of men and women in society.

 Explaining gender differences in housework time becomes particularly important if individuals who expend more time and energy on housework have less time and energy for market employment and as a result earn lower wages.
 A substantial literature documents such a negative relation, particularly for women.
 The evidence is especially strong for the US, but has been reported using data for Australia, Canada, Denmark, and the UK.
 Results for Germany are mixed .
 Such a feedback loop is of substantial concern as it is likely to perpetuate gender differences in both earnings and housework time.